🏗️This list is in progress and will grow in the future.

 undo

 to revert the most recent change to the codebase.
-Some commands result in multiple steps in the history.
-You can use thereflogandreset-rootcommands to move around history more reliably.
+You can use the reflog and reset commands to move farther back in your codebase state.

 update